-The following sections illustrate the fire department capability from the currently operated stations.
-KLVFRD currently operates out of two facilities.
-One station in the north part of the key where Route 1 connects to the mainland and a south station further down the key toward Tavernier.
-The District encompasses all of Cross Key that is between Key Largo and the mainland on US Route 1.
+The following sections illustrate the Department's capability from the currently operated stations.
+Key Largo Volunteer Fire and Rescue Department, Inc., currently operates out of two facilities.
+One station in the north part of the Key where Route 1 connects to the mainland and a south station further down the Key toward Tavernier.
+The jurisdiction encompasses all of Cross Key that is between Key Largo and the mainland on US Route 1.
 It also covers that part of Key Largo from South Bay Harbor Drive and Lobster Lane (MM95) to the intersection of County Roads 905 and 905A.
 This intersection is on the northeast corner of the Crocodile Lake Wildlife Refuge.
 County Road 905A provides the other mainland crossing besides US Route 1.
 The following map depicts the locations of the fire stations on Key Largo.

-Figure 29: Key Largo Fire Station Deployment
+Figure 30: KLVFRD Fire Station Deployment

-The northern tip of the key is the Ocean Reef Club Resort, a gated community that caters to a primarily seasonal population, although some permanent residents exist.
-This community provides it own fire protection.
+The northern tip of the Key is the Ocean Reef Club Resort, a gated community that caters to a primarily seasonal population although some permanent residents exist.
+This community provides for its own fire protection.

 In order to visualize response time capabilities, the following map demonstrates those areas within several travel time capabilities of these stations.
-The travel time is modeled excluding turnout time9 on the actual roadway network.
+The travel time is modeled excluding turnout time12 on the actual roadway network.
 Reduction of speed has been calculated to account for turning apparatus.
-Areas shaded dark gray are within the five-minute response profile of a District fire station.
-Yellow shaded areas are within six minutes, while the red shaded areas measure an eight minute travel time.
+Areas shaded dark gray are within the five-minute response profile of a district fire station.
+Yellow shaded areas are within six minutes, while the red shaded areas measure an eight-minute travel time.

-9 Turnout time is the amount of time after dispatch to assemble an apparatus crew, don equipment, and begin enroute to an assignment.
+12 Turnout time is the amount of time after dispatch to assemble an apparatus crew, don equipment, and begin enroute to an assignment.

-Figure 30: Current Response Time Capability of KLVFRD Stations
+Figure 31: Current Response Time Capability of KLVFRD Stations

-The majority of the fire service area can be reached within a six minute travel time except areas of Cross Key and roadways near the Crocodile Lake Wildlife Refuge.
+The majority of the fire service area can be reached within a six-minute travel time except areas of Cross Key and roadways near the Crocodile Lake Wildlife Refuge.